'Star Spangled Scandal': How An 1859 Sensationalized Crime Set A Modern Day Precedent

 The trial was fodder for gossip and conversation, not just in Washington salons but across the country, and it was front page news in major dailies.
 That makes it not hard to imagine how such an affair would play out today — because it already has many times over.
 The Sickles prosecution was the O.J.
 Simpson trial of its day — and while not televised, newspaper scribes were quick to push out any tidbit as fast as they could.
 If this event had happened in present day, Twitter would be abuzz, major networks would carry the proceedings live — and his guilt or innocence would be all cable news pundits would talk about.
 DeRose outlines the trial in great detail, with testimony, objections and both sides' main arguments laid out in vivid writing.
 It's not hard to imagine how Law & Order would dramatize the crime or the made-for-TV movie that would follow.
 In fact, one reporter who covered the trial did fashion it into a play.

 Here's a 160-year spoiler alert, if you don't want to know the ending: Sickles goes free and is celebrated across the country, along with the "Unwritten Law" precedent that his murder of his wife's lover set.
-In fact, what outrages many people the most is that he reconciles for his wife, or at least appears to, though she dies shortly thereafter from tuberculosis.
+In fact, what outrages many people the most is that he reconciles with his wife, or at least appears to, though she dies shortly thereafter from tuberculosis.

 All this happens just months before the entire country explodes into the Civil War, so perhaps the rancor that led to a sitting member of Congress killing a federal prosecutor shouldn't have been that shocking, along with the acceptance of such a crime.
 Philip Barton Key himself had very leniently prosecuted South Carolina Rep. Preston Brooks after he bashed in the skull of Massachusetts Sen. Charles Sumner following an argument over slavery and slave states.